thecochenille/Research_R_bayesian_divergence-time/README.md

 Although each file can be viewed individually by following the manuscript and EMS, the best way to examine the worklow of the analyses is to start reading [divergence-time.md](https://github.com/zourloubidou/Coccomorpha-divergence-time/blob/master/divergence-time.md).

 #Reference
-Vea I. and D. Grimaldi. (submitted) A time-scale for scales: the divergence of major lineages of Coccomorpha (Insecta: Hemiptera) was much earlier than that of their modern angiosperm hosts.
+Vea I. and D. Grimaldi.
+(2016) Putting scales into evolutionary time: the divergence of major scale insect lineages (Hemiptera) predates the radiation of modern angiosperm hosts.
+Scientific reports